rthemans/nvim/README.md

 We don't want to use plugin managers so we don't need an internet connection and we get the knowledge of understanding what is happening
 In this repo, I'll setup git submodules but you can do it manually as well.

+## Highlights - Treesitter
+This seems an obvious choice, it is again a bit of a default as I'm not really aware of alternatives but that just works.
+Still, I had a bit to work things out as TSUpdate won't work on the workstation.
+So I had to build the parser "manually".

 ## nvim-jdtls
 I tried lspconfig and the builtin lsp from nvim 0.10 but both fail a bit short compare to nvim-jdtls.
 If/When I use nvim 0.11, I'll give another try to the builtin as it seems to have been improved.

-## Completion
+## Completion - Blink.cmp
 I'm using Blink.cmp.
 I've tried nvim.cmp but it was a bit too slow.
-I still need to properly get my hands on blink but it seems to be a better alternative
+I still need to properly get my hands on blink but it seems to be a better alternative.
+Improvements:
+- use the rust implementation -> download the prebuilt and set it up
+- add the colorful-menu so treesitter can be used

 ## Telescope
 I went a bit on Default there but I'll have a look at alternatives.
 Still a good idea to test things out.